 Staging or FBA prep warehouses allow you to outsource this step to a third-party, so you can quickly and easily scale your eCommerce business without the headaches.

-The best FBA prep warehouse will depend on your location, demand, and sales volume, but we’ve put together a list of 9 to help get you started.
+The best FBA prep services will depend on your location, demand, and sales volume, but we’ve put together a list to help get you started.

-The following FBA prep warehouses are some of the best options we’ve found based on online reviews, services, and costs.
+Each FBA prep service we highlight is one of the best we’ve found in terms of online reviews, support, and costs.

 Flexport is primarily an import company specializing in moving goods from China to the United States, but they also offer basic FBA services.
 These services include FSKU labeling and quality inspections through Underwriters Laboratories, according to Flexport clients.